 Chemical Spill kits are available on each floor in the prep rooms.
-If you have a spill, notify your supervisor immediately, and they will use the kit to contain and neutralize the spill.
-Even if you spill a small amount of a chemical, ask the Safety Officer's advice in cleaning it up: some chemicals cannot simply be wiped up and must be treated as a hazard.
+If you have a spill, notify your instructor immediately, and they will use the kit to contain and neutralize the spill.
+Even if you spill a small amount of a chemical, ask your Instructor's advice in cleaning it up: some chemicals cannot simply be wiped up and must be treated as a hazard.

-Fire extinguishers are available in each lab, but are only to be used by trained personnel If you notice a fire, notify your coworkers immediately, and be prepared to evacuate the area should it become necessary.
-If the fire is large or spreading at all, evacuate the area and pull the fire alarm near the stairs for help.
+Fire extinguishers are available in each lab, but are only to be used by trained personnel (your Instructor, for instance).
+If you notice a fire, notify your instructor immediately, and be prepared to evacuate the area should it become necessary.
+If the fire is large or spreading at all, evacuate the area and pull the fire alarm near the stairs or elevators for help.